swzha/datatidying/README.md

 # Code Explanations

-We applied all same read format to the files.
-We used sep="" cause given file format seperated like that.
+Same read format was applied to all files. sep="" reflected all given files' format.
 And also header=FALSE, just don't want to lose first row of data.
 If its true, first row would be column names which we don't want to.
-Reads these two files from UCI HAR Dataset and combine test and train sets with **rbind** function:
+Reads two test and train files from UCI HAR Dataset and combine them with **rbind** function:
 ```
 ##Reading Sets
 testSet <- read.csv("test/X_test.txt", sep = "", header = FALSE)